 What does Brahm mean?

-Brahm \b-ra-hm\ as a name for boys is of Hebrew origin, and the meaning of the name Brahm is "father of a multitude (of nations)".
-Brahm is a variant of Abraham (Hebrew): the Hebrew form is Avraham.
-Rare as a name for kids.
+Brahm /brahm/ [1 syll.] as a name for boys is of Hebrew origin, and the meaning of the name Brahm is "father of a multitude (of nations)".
+Brahm is a variant transcription of Abraham (Hebrew): the Hebrew version is Avraham.
+Braum is a common last name.

 Brahm has 1 variant: Bram.

 Shown below is an analysis of the usage of Brahm and corresponding names.
-Prominent variation forms of Brahm (#unlisted) appearing in the Top 1000 are Abe, Abraham (#180 a year ago), Abram (#377) and Ibrahim (#455).
-This boy name reached the peak of its popularity during the years 1880-1889 and is somewhat less popular today, with the version Abe becoming less fashionable.
+Prominent variation forms of Brahm (outside Top 1000) appearing in the Top 1000 are Abe, Abraham (#180 a year ago), Abram (#377) and Ibrahim (#455).
+Forms like Avram are uncommon.
+These boy names reached the peak of their popularity during 1880-1889 (usage of 0.5533%) and are somewhat less popular today (usage 0.497%, down 10.2%), with the version Abe becoming less fashionable.
 Abraham (#180), Abram (#377) and Ibrahim (#455) are three of the more contemporarily stylish birth names here, with these names enjoying a rekindling in popularity.
 (2014 Birth Statistics)